windmill-labs/windmilldocs/blog/2023-05-31-discord-bot/index.md

 1. Extract the question from the Discord request
 2. Create the answer using the question and the embeddings and OpenAI
+3. Create an approval step to validate the answer by a human
-3. Send the answer back to Discord
+4. If validated, send the answer back to Discord

 ### Extract the question from the Discord request